-- (1) If, at the expiration of the time for filing statements of candidates to be voted for at any preliminary election, not more than twice as many such statements have been filed with the city clerk for an office as are to be elected to such office: - a.
-The candidates whose statements have thus been filed shall be deemed to have been nominated to said office; and - b.
-Their names shall be voted on for such office at the succeeding regular or special election, as the case may be; and - c.
-The city clerk shall not print said names upon the ballot to be used at said preliminary election and no other nomination to said office shall be made. - (2) If, in consequence, it shall appear that no names are to be printed upon the official ballot to be used at any preliminary election in any ward or wards of the city, no preliminary election shall be held in any such ward or wards.
+- (1) If, at the expiration of the time for filing statements nomination papers of candidates to be voted for at any preliminary election, not more than twice as many such statements candidates have been filed nomination papers with the city elerkelections department for an office as are to be elected to such office: - a.
+The candidates whose statements nomination papers have thus been filed shall be deemed to have been nominated to said office; and - b.
+Their names shall be voted on for such office at the succeeding regular biennial or special city election, as the case may be; and - c.
+The city clerk The board of election commissioners shall not print said names upon the ballot to be used at said preliminary election and no other nomination to said office shall be made. - (2) If, in consequence, it shall appear that no names are to be printed upon the official ballot to be used at any preliminary election in any ward or wards of the city, no preliminary election shall be held in any such ward or wards.

-SECTION 7-4: REGULAR ELECTION
+SECTION 7-4: REGULARBIENNIAL CITY ELECTION

-The regular city election shall be held on the first Tuesday following the first Monday in November in each odd-numbered year.
+The regular biennial city election shall be held on the firlst Tuesday following the firlst Monday in November in each odd-numbered year.

-SECTION 7-5: BALLOT POSITION, REGULAR ELECTION
+SECTION 7-5: BALLOT POSITION, REGULAR BIENNIAL CITY ELECTION

-The order in which names of candidates for each office appear on the ballot for each office shall be determined by a drawing, by lot, conducted by the city clerk no later than 7 days after the certification of the preliminary election results.
-Such drawing shall be open to the public.
+- The order in which names of candidates for each office appear on the ballot for each office shall be determined by a drawing, by lot, conducted by the eity elerk board of election commissioners no later than 7 days after the certification of the preliminary election results-or if no preliminary election is held, no later than 34 days prior to the biennial city election. - (b) Notice of the date, time and location of the drawing shall be posted in the office of the city clerk and on the official city website. - (a)(c) Such drawing shall be open to the public.